Up to CHF 99

 The nocebo effect plays a major role.
 Anticipatory anxiety demonstrably amplifies symptoms.
 Topical application further reduces risks (2.8% vs. 4.8% with oral administration).
 Long-term safety is established with millions of patients over decades.

-The decision for or against finasteride should be based on facts, not fear.
-Topical finasteride offers a safe option with significantly fewer side effects.
+The decision for or against finasteride should be based on facts and physician assessment.
+Topical finasteride may be an option with lower systemic absorption, but it does not replace an individual benefit-risk assessment.
 For more information, see our articles on Finasteride Efficacy & Studies, Finasteride Topical vs. Oral and Finasteride Prescription Switzerland.
-Start your online consultation now or learn more about hair loss causes.
+Start your online consultation or learn more about hair loss causes.

 References